eonk/CrimeSciData/docs/01-intro.md

 Every R function admits different kind of arguments.
 Learning R involves not only learning different functions but also learning what are the valid arguments you can pass to each function.

 ![](imgs/consoleresults.PNG){width=80%}

 As indicated above, the window in the bottom left corner is the main **console**.You will see that the words "I love stats" appear printed there.
 If rather than using R Studio you were working directly from R, that's all you would get: the main console where you can write code interactively (rather than all the different windows you see in R Studio).
 You can write your code directly in the main console and execute it line by line in an interactive fashion.
-However, we will be running code from scripts, so that you get used to the idea of properly documenting all the steps you take,
+However, we will be running code from scripts, so that you get used to the idea of properly documenting all the steps you take.

 ## More on packages
 Before we described packages as elements that add the functionality of R. What most packages do is they introduce new functions that allow you to ask R to do new different things.